Here’s How to Review Books for MiddleWeb

-Since we began our MiddleWeb book review program in July 2012, we’ve posted 250+ reviews of professional books of interest to middle grades teachers and school leaders.
+Since we began our MiddleWeb book review program, we’ve posted over 1200 reviews of professional books of interest to middle grades teachers and school leaders.
 Who’s writing the reviews?
 Middle grades educators themselves.
-Who knows better what colleagues want to hear?
+Who knows better what colleagues want to know?

 Read on to learn how you can become a MiddleWeb book reviewer.
 If you enjoy the experience, we hope you’ll become a regular here.

 Our Book Review Guidelines

 Our books are provided by interested publishers at no cost to us.
 We don’t endorse the books, just offer them for review.
 We pay the postage to send them to you ourselves, so please ask for books only if you intend to review them!
 When you’re done, you may keep a book or give it away to a colleague.

 How to Obtain Books to Read & Review

 1. Visit our current list of books available (Google Doc).
 This list is updated daily, so we recommend you get in touch quickly if you see something you’d like to review.
-(If you have difficulty accessing the Google Docs list, let us know.)
+And check back frequently for new titles.
+Printing the list and browsing it later can cause confusion if books are claimed in the interim, so if you do that, check to see that your book is still available on the “live list.”

 2. In our current list, click on titles to find out more about the books.

-4. Select one book you’d like to request.
-You can include an alternate choice if you like (our review books are claimed quickly!).
-Once you’ve reviewed your selected book, you’ll be welcome to select again!
+3. Select one book you’d like to request.
+You can include an alternate choice if you like (our review books are claimed quickly).
+Once you’ve reviewed your selected book, you’ll be welcome to select again.
+(Regular reviewers with three or more reviews published may ask for multiple books.)

 5. Email us.
 Include: the title of each book, a reason why each book interests you, your target deadline for each review, and your postal mailing address.
 (We recommend a deadline of 4-8 weeks.)
 Janice, our book review manager, will let you know about availability.